|

-FRAME OPTION A: WE PROVIDE EVERYTHING
+FRAME OPTION A: FULL ALUMINUM FRAME

+Framing option A is our full aluminum frame system.
+This system uses our proprietary HD Main Beam extrusion for the backbone of the pontoon assemblies and our 4" tall HD Hat Channel crossmembers.
+This system bolts together just like our smaller boats, but is MUCH beefier.
+The aluminum extrusions we use for this system are shown below.
 This system has its pros, cons, and limitations.
 Here's a simpe run-down: PRO: Easy to assemble, fully adjustable cross-member placement, all frame members are aluminum, includes all required stainless assembly hardware.
-CON: Shipping for frame system can be costly if not in the New England area due to the length of the Main Beams (anything over 15' ships as full-truckload, regardless of weight or other dimensions) DIMENSIONAL LIMITATIONS: Max frame length (Main Beams): 30'
+CON: Shipping for frame system can be costly if not in the New England area and going with a larger system due to the length of the Main Beams.
+DIMENSIONAL LIMITATIONS: Max frame length (Main Beams): 30'

 |